tylertitsworth/5th-age-srd/Classes/Monk.md

 If you wish, any time an element of the monk class refers to Wisdom, you can replace that element with a reference to Charisma.

-In addition, while you're staggered, when you roll a natural even attack roll, you heal damage equal to your Strength modifier or your Wisdom modifier, double that modifier at 5th level, and triple it at 8th level.
+In addition, while you're staggered, when you roll a natural even attack roll, you heal damage equal to your Strength modifier or your Wisdom modifier, double that modifier at champion tier, and triple it at epic tier.

 #### Champion Feat